makrai/notes/ravishankar19-multiling-probe.md

 7. Coordination inversion: In CoordInv, two main clauses joined by a coordinating conjunction have their orders reversed, with a probability of one in two.
-Only sentences with exactly two top-level conjuncts are con- sidered.
+Only sentences with exactly two top-level conjuncts are con- sidered
-8. (Semantic) odd man out: SOMO, one of the more difficult tasks in the collection, replaces a randomly sampled word with another word with comparable corpus bigram frequencies.
+8. (Semantic) odd man out: SOMO, one of the more difficult tasks in the collection, replaces a randomly sampled word with another word with comparable corpus bigram frequencies
-9. Tense prediction: The Tense prediction asks the classifier to predict the tense of the main verb: we compare the past and present tenses.
+9. Tense prediction: The Tense prediction asks the classifier to predict the tense of the main verb: we compare the past and present tenses

 ## 3.2 Data